Longridge High School

 Longridge High School is a coeducational secondary school located in Longridge in the English county of Lancashire.

-It is a community school administered by Lancashire County Council.
-The school also has a specialism in mathematics and computing.
+Previously a community school administered by Lancashire County Council, in October 2023 Longridge High School converted to academy status.
+The school is now sponsored by The Bay Learning Trust.

 Longridge High School offers GCSEs, BTECs and OCR Nationals as programmes of study for pupils.